AntonioLanderos/tc2037/Evidence1/README.md

 #### DFA Explanation
 A DFA is a theoretical model of computation that defines a machine with a finite number of states.
 It processes strings of symbols, transitioning from one state to another according to a set of rules defined by the input symbols.
 The DFA accepts a string if it ends in an accepting state after reading the entire string.

-In our DFA:
+In the DFA:
-- The start state is `s0`.
-- There are multiple transitions from the start state to intermediate states (`s1`, `s16`), depending on the input symbol.
+- There are multiple transitions from the start state to intermediate states, depending on the input symbol.
 - Each word from the language has a unique path through the states that leads to an accepting state.
 This is the automata generated for this language:

 ![image](https://github.com/AntonioLanderos/tc2037/assets/150750842/b4ca0602-2461-4623-a81f-c2c16cc714b2)

 The presented automata is equivalent to the following regular expression: